Norman Giller: Biography

 Giller was born in London's East End in the first year of the Second World War, and was evacuated with his mother and three brothers to a Devonshire farm.
 Educated at Raine's Foundation School in Stepney, he left at 15 to become a copyboy with the London Evening News.
 He started his reporting career with the Stratford Express in West Ham (1957), and arrived at the Daily Express after employment as a sports sub-editor with Boxing News, the London Evening Standard and the Daily Herald.

 Giller has worked in PR and for ten years represented former boxing world champions Frank Bruno, John H Stracey, Jim Watt, Maurice Hope (all managed by his friend Terry Lawless), and (for his European fights) Muhammad Ali.
 He wrote newspaper and magazine columns in harness with Eric Morecambe for nine years, and also had collaborations with comedians Benny Hill and Tommy Cooper.
 Giller was commissioned to write six Carry On novels, sequels to the films.

 He was married for 45 years to Eileen, who died in 2006.
 Giller has two children.
 When Eileen Giller died following renal failure, Giller raised more than £15,000 for the Dorset Kidney Fund in her memory.
+While queueing to pay their respects to Queen Elizabeth II, Norman declared his love for widow Joyce Lambert and they were married in 2024.
+They wrote a book about their experiences, Life Begins at 90.